auto-labs/jasmine-test-REST/README.md

 # jasmine-test-REST
-Jasmine framework for testing REST API
+Sample Jasmine framework for testing REST API with Reporter

+This is basic project to show how we can use Jasmine framework to test REST api.

+### Additional Resources
+axios
+protractor-jasmine2-html-reporter